logmoth/logmoth.github.io/index.md

 ---
 layout: home
-title: Home
+title: Welcome to My Space
 ---

-# Welcome to My Space

 Hi, I'm Rishi.
 This is my minimalist corner of the internet where I share my thoughts, projects, and experiences.